 2D / 3D performance

 Too many Solid Element Operations are appliedSolid Element Operations (SEO) come in handy when you wish to place your model on a complex mesh, or adjusting your walls to the roof.
 At the beginning, you have full control over your SEO – only a few elements are involved, no big deal.
 Then here comes your deadline, you need to involve many new walls, columns and other elements in Solid Element Operations.
 But at this time it is easy to select many other, unnecessary elements for that context (using select all, or simply because they are grouped with other elements).
 Then Archicad must calculate intersections not only between connecting elements, but also for other elements, far away from the connection.
+Solution:

 Review existing connections.
 Select possible elements where Solid Element Operations may have been applied - clear all unnecessary connections.